ripudamank2/Low-Power-Design-Workshop/README.md

 INVERTER
  Its a circuit which convert high signal to low signal or vice-versa.
 When two inverters connected in series are called as Buffer gate .
+ In this below diagram :
+ IN1 : value changing from 1 to 0 or o to 1
+ V1  : its increases slowly from 0.6 to 1.3V
+ V2  : Its high all time .

+ If we start analyzing output (out1) .
+You will see whenever the input voltage go low the out1 change its to high but its not getting high properly because voltage is ramping up slowly.

+ When the volatge of CMOS devices crosses saturation region device get to operate properly

+ Switching of Second inverter(X2) will start when it get proper output from inverter(X1) which it will get when the voltage crosses 0.7 volt.
+But switching is so fast that leakage is high in Inverter two (X2).

 ![FIG:28](https://github.com/ripudamank2/Low-Power-Design-Workshop/blob/main/inverter/intverter1.PNG)

 ![FIG:27](https://github.com/ripudamank2/Low-Power-Design-Workshop/blob/main/inverter/1.png)